What is the contrast in music-making and why should you use it?

 You have to leave your home for a couple of days to miss your family.
 In the same way, we have to miss those instruments in an arrangement.
 You have to remove instruments in some sections to create this contrast.

-The goal should always be to create still verses but enormous choruses.
+The goal should always be to create still verses but enormous choruses for popular music.
 This begins in the songwriting process.
 If you’ve written a catchy vocal melody with upbeat chords, try to make them calmer in the verses.
 You can simplify the vocal melody, chords, and playing style to those chords.
 You can even create a world apart bridge by changing the chord structure or even you can change the key of the song.

 What can you do in the production?